maciosz/HERON/README.md

 By default in bed file mean coverage is reported.
  All the others scores are also saved, but in tab file.
- If you want some other score saved in bed file, you can specify which one via "--peaks" argument.
+ If you want some other score saved in bed file, you can specify which one via "--scores" argument.
+ Names recognisable by this argument are in brackets above.

 ## Bibliography